Doolittle Raid: Effect

 The Imperial Japanese Navy also bore a special responsibility for allowing an American aircraft carrier force to approach the Japanese Home Islands in a manner similar to the IJN fleet to Hawaii in 1941, and permitting it to escape undamaged.
 (Note: The Japanese, through a small amount of intercepted radio traffic between Halsey and Mitscher, were aware that an American carrier force was at large in the Western Pacific Ocean and could possibly attack Japan.)
-The fact that medium, normally land-based bombers carried out the attack confused the IJN's high command.
+The fact that B-25 bombers, normally land-based aircraft carried out the attack confused the IJN's high command.
 This confusion and the knowledge that Japan was now vulnerable to air attack strengthened Yamamoto's resolve to destroy the American carrier fleet, which was not present in the Pearl Harbor Attack, resulting in a decisive Japanese defeat several weeks later at the Battle of Midway.

 It was hoped that the damage done would be both material and psychological.
 Material damage was to be the destruction of specific targets with ensuing confusion and retardation of production.
 The psychological results, it was hoped, would be the recalling of combat equipment from other theaters for home defense thus effecting relief in those theaters, the development of a fear complex in Japan, improved relationships with our Allies, and a favorable reaction on the American people.

-— General James H. Doolittle, 9 July 1942.
+— General James H. Doolittle, July 9, 1942.

 After the raid the Americans were worried in April about the "still very badly undermanned west coast" and Chief of Staff George Marshall discussed a "possible attack by the Japanese upon our plants in San Diego and then a flight by those Japs down into Mexico after they have made their attack".
-So Secretary Stimson asked State to "touch base with their people south of the border", and Marshall flew to the West Coast on 22 May.
+So Secretary Stimson asked State to "touch base with their people south of the border", and Marshall flew to the West Coast on May 22nd.